GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 **2. ML Model:** The component that decides the probability of a transaction of being fraudulent.
 This sample application provides a pre-trained ML model and hosts it on VertexAI ([See ML Model section](#ml-model)).

-**3. Cloud Bigtable as a Feature Store:** Cloud Bigtable stores customers’ demographics and historical data.
-The Dataflow pipeline queries Cloud Bigtable in real-time and aggregates customers' demographics and historical data.
+**3. Cloud Bigtable as a Feature Store:** Cloud Bigtable stores customers’ metadata and historical data.
+The Dataflow pipeline queries Cloud Bigtable in real-time and aggregates customers' metadata and historical data.

 **4. Dataflow Pipeline:** The streaming pipeline that orchestrates this whole operation.
 It reads the transaction details from the Cloud Pub/Sub input topic, queries Cloud Bigtable to build a feature vector that is sent to the ML model, and lastly, it writes the output to the Cloud Pub/Sub output topic.